Urban Meyer Blames ‘Malicious’ J.T. Barrett Pre-Game Injury On Cameraman: Barrett Said ‘He Hit Me’ [Video]

 — Ari Wasserman (@AriWasserman) November 25, 2017

-With the Ohio State sideline filled with plenty of people – including media personnel, security, VIPs, former football players and other support staff workers – it might be hard to track down exactly who ran into Barrett.
+With the Ohio State sideline filled with plenty of people, including media personnel, security, VIPs, former football players, and other support staff workers, it might be hard to track down exactly who ran into Barrett.

 J.T. showed journalists how his knee turned when a person “wearing gray” tried to squeeze past him and ran into his knee, causing aggravation that affected him on the football field.
 Meyer was not sure initially if Barrett would be able to play on Saturday due to the pre-game injury.
 Urban’s frustration was expressed as he said there were “too many damn people on the sideline.”
 J.T.’s injury was a source of frustration and anger for Urban, who directed the anger at himself for allowing Barrett to get hurt on the sideline.